Dog Training Classes in AlbuquerqueSeptember 24, 2018 2020-04-04 7:09

 And the man trailing dogs are able to train all over the Sandia Mountains, the Bosque and Edgewood!

-Most owners enjoy the specialty classes and taking their dog to training becomes a weekly hobby.
+Most owners however enjoy the specialty classes and taking their dog to training becomes a weekly hobby.
 It is not so much that the dog needs to complete a course and then is trained, but rather he keeps on learning, while getting better smarter and more skilled during the whole time.
+This is why we have many classes that you can join again and again.

 Not really.
 If you have already trained him a little this will certainly help, but if not we will get you started out on the right foot.